IITDBGroup/cs520/vizier/README.md

 # Running Dockerized Vizier

 For the project we will use a docker installation of Vizier.
-If you are not familiar with docker, please install it on your system and [https://docs.docker.com/get-started/overview/](learn how) to download images and run containers.
+If you are not familiar with docker, please install it on your system and [learn how](https://docs.docker.com/get-started/overview/) to download images and run containers.

 ## Intel users